XSS - PortSwigger

 <iframe src="https://your-lab-id.web-security-academy.net/?search=%22%3E%3Cbody%20onresize=print()%3E" onload=this.style.width='100px'>

-• Click “Store” and “Deliver exploit to victim”.
+Click “Store” and “Deliver exploit to victim”.

 Reflected XSS into HTML context with all tags blocked except custom ones

-Goal: perform a cross-site scripting attack that injects a custom tag and automatically alerts document.cookie.
+Goal: perform a cross-site scripting attack that injects a custom tag and automatically alerts document.cookie

-• from lab description you know that all html tags are blocked ,so you need a custom html tag
+from lab description you know that all html tags are blocked ,so you need a custom html tag

-• Go to the exploit server and paste the following code, replacing your-lab-id with your lab ID:
+Go to the exploit server and paste the following code, replacing

-location="https://your-lab-id.web-security-academy.net/?search=<karim id=x onfocus=alert(document.cookie) tabindex=1>test</karim>#x";
+<script> location="https://your-lab-id.web-security-academy.net/?search=<karim id=x onfocus=alert(document.cookie) tabindex=1>test</karim>#x"; </script>

-• Click “Store” and “Deliver exploit to victim”.
+Click “Store” and “Deliver exploit to victim”.

-The tabindex indicates that its element can be focused.
+indicates that its element can be focused.

-The hash at the end of the URL focuses on this element as soon as the page is loaded, causing the alert payload to be called because from lab description you have to trigger the alert function automatically.
+The hash at the end of the URL focuses on this element as soon as the page is loaded, causing the alert

-you can replace the hash part with autofocus event .
+you can replace the hash part with autofocus

 1